PointPlusYt/morgenbord-documentation/Introduction.md

 ## What is Morgenbord?

+Morgenbord is a custom dashboard for any type of use.
+Here are a few ideas :

+- A set of notes, reminders and to-dos to organize your family activities
+- A set of graph to monitor your {insert relevant name}, ie: marketing campaign, e-reputation, servers, finances
+- Links and data to organize your day in a glance
+- Checklists and burn rates to monitor a long term project

+It is a web page, you can add it anywhere :

+- Make it your homepage on your browser
+- Install it on your phone like an app to access it on your phone
+- Cast it to a screen in your office
+- Embed it in your usual tools : Nextcloud, Obsidian, Wordpress, ClickUp…
-## How does it work?
+## How does it work

+This part is for tech savvies and geeks.

+In a nutshell, Morgenbord is an app you need to develop at least a little.
+It's based on Symfony so it is PHP based.
+You create your project with a composer command, you add existing widget with composer and you can use the symfony framework to add any feature to your app.
 ## Architecture

 ### Basics

 To use Morgenbord, you need at least two things: [the app](#morgenbord-app) and [the core](#morgenbord-core-bundle).
-The app is your own main frame of execution, based on Symfony 6.
-The core is a bundle, a dependency you only have to manage through [composer](https://getcomposer.org).
+The app is your own main frame of execution, based on Symfony.
+The core is a bundle, a dependency you manage through [composer](https://getcomposer.org).
 The separation was made to ensure that the core is easily upgradable with dependency management.
-So you will create, maintain and develop your app and you will upgrade the core with a simple command.
+So you create, maintain and develop your app and you upgrade the core in the simplest way.

 #### morgenbord-app

 The base app, you need it to set your dashboard up and customize it.
 It is not a dependency you add to your `composer.json` file.
 It is a template to create your own project.
 You will probably want to version it with [git](https://git-scm.com/).
 As any Symfony project, you will be able to build upon your own app, create your own widgets without having to create bundles.
-See more details on [the App's documentation](/App/).
+See more details on [the App's documentation](/App/index).

 #### morgenbord-core-bundle

-The core bundle, it contains the main functionalities.
+The core bundle, it contains the main features.
 It is made to be upgraded with composer commands.
 It offers a framework to build widgets, make them known to your app so the user can add the widget to a dashboard.
 It provides a user class and some routes.
 See more details on [the Core's documentation](/Core/).

 #### Widgets

+All widgets are bundles
 See more details on [creating a Widget](/Widgets/).

 ## The official widgets